Smile-SA/strapi-client/README.md

 ```

 - `'token'` is an API token that you must create in Strapi.
 The token must have enough access (e.g.: "Full access") to be able to create the required content.
-- `'admin_token'` is optional (for creating media folders or moving media in the Media Library) and must be a JWT token (check in your browser local storage after authenticating to Strapi admin).
+- `'admin_token'` is optional (for creating media folders and moving media in the Media Library and for publisher plugins) and must be a JWT token (check in your browser local storage after authenticating to Strapi admin).
 The user associated to that JWT token must have enough rights to manage the Media Library.

 ### Use the API